Close Menu

 Our dedicated competition returns next month, chaired by a panel of expert judges (mostly Masters of Wine).
 The wines are all tasted blind, allowing Syrah from across the globe to be judged purely on style and price.

-Entries are open for another month, to any Syrah varietals or blends with at least 50% of Syrah.
+Entries are still open for just over a week, with any Syrah varietals or blends with at least 50% of Syrah.
 Results will be published in the July issue of the drinks business magazine and online.

 Syrah is purple and powerful – and so are our medals!
 Enter here before 24 May 2024